 1. Apple Trees

 March is a perfect time to prune your apple trees.
-This pruning should happen when the tree is still dormant, about two weeks after the last frost.
+Prune while the tree is still dormant in late winter or very early spring before buds begin to swell.

 When pruning, focus on removing dead, diseased, or damaged wood.
 You should also cut away suckers and any branches that cross each other.